 DC Partial Discharge Testing

 Systems operate at DC voltages from 270V to over 800V (with these bus voltages increasing during transient events).
 Components operating in these DC systems are generally expected to be partial discharge free.
 However, the estimation of the voltage at which a system will remain PD free is difficult as it will be a function of the insulation conductivity (which can vary significantly with temperature).
 Additionally, measurements of DC partial discharge are challenging owing to the low frequency of discharges.
+Guidance on the best methods to estimate DC partial discharge performance and how to verify through test would be welcome.
+It would ensure that electrical products being developed for use on the next generation of aircraft would be designed at the optimal level of power density.

-Proposed Project Scope
+Project Scope

 Timings